-Eight seasons of Game of Thrones, Six Feet Under, The Sopranos, The Wire—this is just a sampling of HBO Creative Director Anthony Mauro’s broad portfolio.
+Eight seasons of Game of Thrones as well as such marquee series as Six Feet Under, The Sopranos, The Wire—this is just a sampling of HBO Creative Director Anthony Mauro’s broad portfolio.
 Anyone that has had the pleasure of working with HBO—as Carson Hood, executive producer at New York City-based creative agency BigStar has on several occasions—knows how hard their marketing teams work.
-Mauro is no exception and through his almost-two decades with the premiere network, he has become a treasure trove of knowledge and insight about entertainment marketing on the highest level.
+Mauro is no exception and through his almost-two decades with the premier network he has become a treasure trove of knowledge and insight about entertainment marketing on the highest level.

-In this interview, which is part of Hood’s Vision 20/21 series of discussions with creatives about the future of the business, talks with the HBO creative director about his long experience in entertainment marketing at the premiere cable network.
+In this interview, part of Hood’s Vision 20/21 series of discussions with creatives about the future of the business, Hood talks with the HBO creative director about his long experience in entertainment marketing.

 Carson Hood: Hi Anthony, thank you so much for joining me.
 To begin, how would you describe your role and job function?

 Anthony Mauro: The one word answer would be varying -- but that’s what I love about it.
 I’m a wearer of many different hats—creative director, yes, but I’m also a manager, mentor, project manager, sometimes director, sometimes graphic designer, sometimes I find myself doing interviews.
 The one thing I really enjoy the most is being able to push the creative on my team, taking the nugget of an idea from one of my junior producers and helping them work through it and get it to a place where it’s out in the world and really pushing their creativity to the next to the next level and get to see them grow.
 That’s probably one of the favorite aspects of my job.

 CH: What drew you to working in the entertainment business and how did you land a job at HBO?